Inflow Sources

 Notes

-• The Ungauged term is computed by difference from all other terms.
+Ungaugedterm is computed by difference from all other terms.
 It reflects the amount of water and nutrients that flows into the lake from ungauged basins as well as from groundwater exchange with the lake itself.
+Precipitationloads include both dry and wet deposition.